Improve Your Triple Bottom Line Through Better Grazing

 In this course, you’ll learn the key concepts of successful grazing operations that can be adapted and successfully implemented on your own farm.
 The course focus will be on grazing ruminant livestock, but most of the information will be relevant to non-ruminant animals as well.

-INTERMEDIATE to ADVANCED: This course is designed for livestock producers who have already initiated grazing practices on their farm, and who have at least a basic knowledge of the grazing behavior of their animals and of their pasture ecosystems.
-Producers who do not yet have livestock are welcome to participate, but may find it more challenging to absorb and keep up with the course content.
+ALL LEVELS: This course is designed for livestock producers who have already initiated grazing practices on their farm, and who have at least a basic knowledge of the grazing behavior of their animals and of their pasture ecosystems.
+Producers who do not yet have livestock are welcome to participate.

 At the end of this course you will: